Yejashi/obsidianNotes/Research/Paper Planning/Compiler Paper Planning/Workflow.md

 Collect:
 - Region-level wall time, GPU time, and PAPI counters
-- Metadata (kernel name, function name, source line)

-These give you _“what ran and how long it took.”_
+- Metadata (kernel name, function name, source line) These tell me _“what ran and how long it took.”_

 ### Step 2 — **Compiler optimization remarks**